AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 local targetTensor = ADTensor.createRandomNormalTensor{targetTensorDimensionSizeArray}

-local WeightContainer = DataPredictAxon.WeightContainer.new{ -- This allows us to adjust the weights.
+local WeightContainer = DataPredictAxon.WeightContainer.new{} -- This allows us to adjust the weights.

+WeightContainer:setWeightTensorDataArray{

 	{weightTensor, 0.001}, -- The first one is the tensor that we want to train, the second is the learning rate for adjusting our tensor value.